Contact us

 The practical training labs of Drug Analysis are related to the course themes.
 They aim to acquire and apply the analysis methodology, including identifying active pharmaceutical substances and their quantitative determination in bulk and pharmaceutical dosage forms.

-The Environmental Chemistry, Hygiene, and Nutrition course addresses the third-year students of the Faculty of Pharmacy for the programs in Romanian and French (2nd semester) and the first-year students of the short-term program of Pharmacy Assistance (1st semester).
+The Environmental Chemistry, Hygiene, and Nutrition course addresses the third-year students of the Faculty of Pharmacy for the programs in Romanian and French (2nd semester).
 The course’s objectives are presentation and analysis of the impact of environmental factors on human health, knowledge of chemical analysis methods applied to control environmental factors, knowledge of diseases caused by various inorganic and organic chemicals in drinking water in the context of long-term exposure, substances, and nutrient analysis, analysis of food spoilage processes and chemical control of spoilage, presentation of analytical methods for the detection of pesticide residues in food and information on food additives, introducing the most common food intolerances and disease, and different types of environmental pollutants methods of analysis.

 The practical training laboratories introduce the methods of chemical analysis applied to control environmental factors, meaning the chemical composition of water and food.